Skip to main content

-From studies of childhood diseases and child development, we will learn fundamental mechanisms and principles that can be translated into improvements in the health of children.
+The CDT uses studies of childhood diseases and development to identify mechanisms and principles that can be translated into children’s health improvements.

 The CDT’s research cores help investigators understand and develop treatments for some of today’s most pressing childhood health problems.